SaibSaleem/Traffic-lights/README.md

 # Traffic-lights
-I madeTraffic Lights by python programming language.
+I madeTraffic Signals (lights) by HTML5 and CSS